February TBD, 2024

-Meals: Dinner on Saturday evening will be catered - please note any allergens on your registration form.
+Meals: All meals will be prepared at the individual unit campsites.
 Troops need to be prepared to cook Saturday and Sunday morning.
 Because there is only one hour for lunch on Saturday, a non-cooking meal is recommended, (e.g., sandwiches).
 There will be a district wide catered dinner on Saturday evening of BBQ; vegetarian option - vegetarian lasagna; gluten free option - baked potato with BBQ meat

 What to Bring